Realize Emergent Gravity to Generic Situations: Introduction

-What make a difference is to include the thermalization by local Hawking Temperature $T=T_H/V$, to the box regarded as an excited state confined in the subsystem, since Hawking/Unruh Effect happens to different static observers related by the redshift factor $V$.
-Then to calculate inertial force, it is the Entanglement First Law which holds more generally in quantum systems together with the entanglement entropy that one should better adopt.
-In this paper, we will illustrate the entropic mechanism in more details and show it can be developed to explain gravitational attraction in generic situations. \paragraph{Main Results} Based on the positivity of relative entropy, Casini proved a more concise version of the Bekenstein bound \cite{Casini:2008cr} for any relativistic Quantum Filed Theory \bea \Delta S\leq \Delta \braket{K}\,. \eea which is related to the modular Hamiltonian and the entanglement entropy.
-Later, \cite{Blanco:2013joa} tested the saturation of the bound (\ref{CBbound}) to the first order variation in the AdS/CFT framework.
-Also, Dvali recently showed that the saturation of Entropy bounds is also related to the unitarity of scattering amplitudes \cite{Dvali:2020wqi}.
+What make a difference is to include the thermalization by the local Hawking temperature $T=T_H/V$ to replace the usual rule of the Unruh temperature in Entropic Gravity theories, to the box regarded as an excited state confined in the subsystem.
+Since Hawking/Unruh effect happens to different static observers related by the redshift factor $V$, the entropic gradient comes out along with the temperature gradient when the string slowly moves the box.
+Then to calculate inertial force, one should adopt the entanglement first law involving excited states' modular hamiltonian if we consider the entanglement entropy during this process.

+In this paper, we will illustrate this entropic mechanism in more details and show it can be developed to explain gravitational attraction in generic situations.